artman/Signals/README.md

 Singals aren't restricted to one listener, so multiple objects can listen on the same Signal.

-You can also subsribe to events after they have occured:
+You can also subscribe to events after they have occurred:
 ```
 networkLoader.onProgress.listenPast(self) { (progress) in
     // This will immediately fire with last progress that was reported